In the Museum for Sacred Arts in Bolzano you can learn more about the history of the parish and admire ancient relics.

 The history of the Dome itself is very long.
 The first ground-plan dates back to the Early Christian period.
 Finally in the 11th century a Romanesque church has been constructed, dedicated to the Assumption of the Virgin Mary.
 There were some modification works in the Gothic period, the steeple of the church was realised in the style of the Swabian late Gothic period.
 What you absolutely should not miss is the “Leitacher Törl”, one of the most beautiful portals of the High Gothic period of Tyrol, as well as the fresco that has been realized by one of the scholars of Giotto.
 Worth noticing in the interior are the Baroque high altar and the pulpit by Hans Lutz von Schussenried (1507 AD).
 The Dome of Bolzano is the first Gothic hall church of architectural history.

-all-the-year from Tuesday to Saturday from 10 am to 12.30 am
+from Tuesday to Saturday from 10 am to 12.30 am

 3.00 Euros (adults), free for kids under 6 years